ShailaText – pesach GUIDE

 Pan rests: Either replace them or kasher and cover them.
 Wait 24 hours after last chometz use, clean thoroughly, place a large pot over the burners and put them on their maximum setting for a quarter of an hour.
 They should then be covered in thick silver foil, or have chicken wire placed over them, such that the pot does not come into direct contact with the grate.

 How does one kasher an electric stove?

 For a standard electric ring or electric metal plate on which the pot rests, clean the hob and turn each ring on to full power for 45 minutes.
 There is no need to wait 24 hours.

-However, for electric rings that are embedded into a ceramic glass stove-top, kashering by heating it up will not suffice.
-We recommend that one use a dedicated Pesach stove as the other option is to cover the stove top with thick silver foil – but this may crack the glass surface.
+However, for electric rings that are embedded into a ceramic glass stove-top, kashering by heating them up will generally not suffice.
+We therefore generally recommend that one use a dedicated Pesach stove as the other option is to cover the stove top with thick silver foil – but this may crack the glass surface.

 How does one kasher an induction stove?

-Induction hobs cannot themselves be kashered, but they can be used if they are cleaned and covered with induction discs which are available online.
-(Note: due to the way they work induction hobs are very problematic for yom tov use).
+Induction hobs cannot themselves be kashered, but they can be used if they are cleaned and covered with induction discs or covers, which are available online.
+See our Recommended Products page for more info.
+(Note: Due to the way they work, induction hobs are very problematic for Yom Tov use).